 There is an experience of how we treat someone only because of racial differences.
-Apart from putting aside racism, there are other ways how we treat them.
+Apart from putting aside the racism, there are other ways how we treat them.
 Such as by treating them very special so that they feel uncomfortable.
 We try not to be racist for any reason.
 But, then it returns to how we treat such a person.
 In addition, we know Jordan Peele as a sketch comedian.
 “Key and Peele” besides “Studio C” is one of my favorite internet web sketches.
 But, what if Peele switches out his character?
 Just as Jim Carrey, Adam Sandler, or Bill Murray, Jordan Peele’s “Get Out” managed to become the director’s best directing debut.

 Jordan Peele is one of the many directors who has also managed to raise a serious theme.
 Racism is an everyday concept whether it’s a movie or in reality.
 Of the many, Jordan Peele combined horror and comedy into one satire filled with symbolism.
 “Get Out,” tells the story of a black photographer, Daniel Kaluuya as Chris Washington.
 With his thick British accent, he is in a relationship with Allison Williams as Rose Armitage.
 Rose never told her parents that her boyfriend was a black person.
 At the same time, Chris felt awkward about that.

 They then came to meet Rose’s parents at a private residence.
-Having relationships between races isn’t such an easy.
+Having relationships between races isn’t such easy.
 It’s not ours that feels awkward but the society and people who judge us.
 That also applies to both of them.
 The good news, Rose’s parents are not that racist.
 Chris was so happy about that.
 Then, he saw something strange.
 The way the Rose family treats Chris is so overreacting.
 They don’t see from the side of empathy or humanity.
 Instead, they see Chris like a valuable “asset” or “treasure.”
 The warmth turned into an uncomfortable situation.
 Black people other than Chris, Marcus Henderson as Walter and Betty Gabriel as Georgina, as if an “android” with an empty look.

 Horror is not always a taboo of the genre itself.
 To think of horror as a movie with the theme of Satanism, jumpscare, or possessed is really ridiculous.
 But, how can you combine horror and comedy into a new genre?
 Jordan Peele was indeed inspired by Roman Polanski’s “Rosemary’s Baby” about someone who was in an uncomfortable situation.
 Just like the film, “Get Out” emphasizes a racial satire with a stunning twist.
 This is what I like about horror where human psychology used as a game.
 These films sometimes lead to fear and abnormal feelings about the dark side of humanity or society.
 Moreover, this is a serious matters film.

 In addition to being a director, Peele shows a compelling horror narrative.
 Fear of each scene is then so interesting, funny, but very offensive to social views.
 So many satire moments that make us laugh irony.
 It’s a fact we laugh with it.
 Horror is not always scary.
 This is over-the-top from writing and directing that is so extraordinary.
 I mean, M. Night Shyamalan has a lot of imagination in his mind.
 Or David Lynch with his wild imagination.
-And “The Shining” as one of the best horror movies all time.
+And “The Shining” as one of the best horror movies all times.
 Unlike them, “Get Out” is out of its comfort zone and plays in sensitive zones.
 For audiences other than those outside of America, we see this film from a different perspective.
 But for America itself, this is really serious.